MuskanJindal25/MuskanJindal25/README.md

 - ⚡ Fun fact: ...
 -->

-- 🔭 I'm a Master's student in Artificial Intelligence at Boston University
+- 🔭 I'm a Master's in Artificial Intelligence graduate from Boston University
 - 🌱 I’m currently working on projects related to Generative AI and Full stack development
 - 💬 My Pronouns are she/her